calh/RDSOSMetrics/README.md

 * Option to publish more metrics like uptime, disk IO, network IO, load average.
 Although most of these are available in some other form, they're a little more annoying to work with.
 (EX:  Load average comes from Logs Insights, which is annoying to run stats and aggregations with)
+* Option to monitor mysql instances.
+Categorize the various mysqld processes.